dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/qdrant.md

 :::tip

-A more comprehensive pipeline would load data from some API or use one of DLT's [verified sources](../verified-sources/).
+A more comprehensive pipeline would load data from some API or use one of dlt's [verified sources](../verified-sources/).

 :::